 Established in 1972 by the donation of \$500 from Miss KJ Laurence, to establish a prize in memory of her aunt, Theresa Genevieve Makinson, 1885-1939.
-Awarded annually, on the recommendation of the Sciences Discipline Leader after consulting the professor most concerned, to the most proficient student in fourth year specialisation Horticulture, provided that the candidate's work is of sufficient merit.
-Value: \$100
+Awarded annually, on the recommendation of the Crop and Food Systems research group leader after consulting the professor most concerned, to the most proficient student in fourth year specialisation Horticulture, provided that the candidate's work is of sufficient merit.